mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 - the `apiVersion` field, which is the API version of the resource
 - the `kind` field, which is the kind of the resource

-Custom resources can be added to your project by creating one anew or by installing an existing one from the Marketplace, using the `miactl` tool or via _CMS_.
+Custom resources can be added to your project by creating one anew or by installing an existing one from the Marketplace, using the `miactl` tool.
 They are defined with the usual marketplace item schema, by having the _type_ field equal to `custom-resource`.

 Custom resources items in the Marketplace supports _versioning_, allowing to update the resource without overwriting the previous ones.